cawasser/chocolate/README.md

              :name  "Alice"
              :email "alice@example.com"}}

   ;... elided
 ]
 ```

 This file describes a collection (vector) of configuration data needed to publish a message using [Bunnicula](https://github.com/nomnom-insights/nomnom.bunnicula).
-Each hash-map defines the _exchange_ and _queue_ tom publish on. `:msg_type` and `:pb_type` are used to resolve
+Each hash-map defines the _exchange_ and _queue_ to publish the message on. `:msg_type` and `:pb_type` are used to resolve
 how each message in Clojure format should be handled.
 Our goal is to work in clojure/edn and leave the conversion into and out-of
 protocol buffers to lower-levels of software.

-`:content` defined an EDN data structure of the actual message content to publish.
-In the case of `:msg_type "edn"` the content
+`:content` defines an EDN data structure of the actual message content to publish.
+In the case of `:msg_type = "edn"` the content
 will be converted to JSON automatically by Bunnicula before publishing.
-In the case where `:msg_type "pb"` the `:pb_type` value is
+In the case where `:msg_type = "pb"` the `:pb_type` value is
-used to determin the specific protocol buffer Java type ot use for the marshalling.
+used to determine the specific protocol buffer Java type to use for the marshalling.
 The value of the `:pb_type` key _must_
 match the "short name" in `protobuf-types.edn`.

-> Note: "nested" protocol buffer types are defined as nested EDN data structures
+> Note: "nested" protocol buffer types are defined using nested EDN data structures

 ### "Local" messages

-In addition to the protobuf type data stored in the "default" files listed above, each file can had a _local_ variant.
+In addition to the protobuf type data stored in the "default" files listed above, each file can have a _local_ variant.
 This allows
 the develop to work on private, possibly proprietary, message formats without polluting the global repo.

 | Default types         | "Optional" types (not in repo) |